 We had our first significant snow of the winter yesterday, and Montgomery County Public Schools put out a really helpful infographic detailing how they make the determination of whether or not to open schools.
+It´s crazy that they don´t know that If you’re looking for expert Snow Removal West Hartford P & J Cleaning Service are the best!
 I imagine this will come into play later in the school year, so file this one away.
 Don’t forget to sign up for severe weather calls, at www.mcps.org/snow, as well.

 From The Roanoke Times …